 - plate racks

 Ornamental items and furniture aren't covered.
 Also, wooden parts of tableware and kitchenware that aren't made solely from wood aren't classified under heading code 4412.
 Instead, they're classified under heading code 4421.

 Wooden packing cases, boxes, crates, drums and similar containers are classified under heading code 4415.
 These items may be simply nailed together, dovetailed or jointed in some other way.
 They may be fitted with hinges, handles, fasteners, feet or corner pieces and lined with a material like metal or paper.
 Previously used containers that can be used again are classified under heading code 4415 too.

-- Cable drums - These are large, empty drums used to hold and transport electric, telephone and similar cables.
-They often have a diameter that's greater than 1 metre.
+- cable drums - these are large, empty drums used to hold and transport electric, telephone and similar cables and often have a diameter that's greater than 1 meter

-- Load boards - These are portable platforms onto which a number of goods may be loaded.
-Other examples of load boards are platforms, post platforms, collar-type box platforms, side-rail platforms and end-rail platforms.
+- load boards - these are portable platforms onto which a number of goods may be loaded such as platforms, post platforms, collar-type box platforms, side-rail platforms and end-rail platforms

-- Box pallets - These have at least three vertical sides that are fixed, removable or collapsible.
-Box pallets are designed to be stacked with a double decked pallet or another box pallet.
+- Box pallets - these have at least three vertical sides that are fixed, removable or collapsible and are designed to be stacked with a double decked pallet or another box pallet

 Complete sets of wooden boards that are unassembled and are intended to be made into packing cases, crates and other containers are classified under subheading code 4415 10.
 These boards may be sawn, sliced or peeled and may be presented in a single consignment.
 The bottoms, sides, lids and fastenings may or may not be arranged in a series.